devhawk/blog-posts/Posts/20071211-1318-practical-f-parsing-the-parse-buffer/json-content.md

 whatever the correct input type for NC.

 The one problem with S2PB function is that you have to use it with parentheses almost all the time.
-If I write NC S2PB “foo”, F\# can’t tell if I’m calling NC with two parameters or passing the result of S2PB “foo” to NC.
+If I write ``NC S2PB "foo"``, F\# can’t tell if I’m calling NC with two parameters or passing the result of ``S2PB "foo"`` to NC.
 Since NC is strongly typed to have only one input parameter, you might have thought it could automatically determine the calling order, but it doesn’t.

-I could make the function calls explicit with parenthesis by writing NC (S2PB “foo”).
-F\# also provides a pipe operator, so I could pipe the result of S2PB into NC by writing S2PB “foo” |\> NC.
+I could make the function calls explicit with parenthesis by writing ``NC (S2PB "foo")``.
+F\# also provides a pipe operator, so I could pipe the result of S2PB into NC by writing ``S2PB "foo" |> NC``.
 I didn’t like either of those solutions, so instead I defined a custom unary operator !! as an alias.
-The parameter binding rules are different for custom operators because I can write NC !! “foo” without piping or parenthesis.
+The parameter binding rules are different for custom operators because I can write ``NC !! "foo"`` without piping or parenthesis.

 ``` fsharp
 let (!!) input = S2PB input